stacks-network/send-many-stx-cli/README.md

   -v, --verbose

+  --nonce=nonce                          Optionally specify a nonce for this transaction

 DESCRIPTION
   The bulk transfer is executed in a single transaction by invoking a `contract-call` on the "send-many" contract.